 It's great that you care about your child's dental health – and your own – but there is no need to shun fluoride completely.
 Now that you know about the potential risks of teeth fluorosis, you can take steps to ensure your child is not consuming too much fluoride from their water, food or toothpaste.
 And you know how to treat fluorosis if you're an adult with this condition.

 The most important thing you can do on a daily basis is to make sure they brush their teeth twice a day but don't swallow the toothpaste.
-We have more advice for caring for children's teeth here.

 If you have noticed discoloration on your child's teeth or have any other concerns, visit your dentist for a professional opinion.